 The Company has assets and liabilities denominated in several foreign currencies.
 Foreign currency risk arises when the actual or forecast assets in a foreign currency are either greater or less than the liabilities in that currency.
-Foreign currency risk is managed principally through monitoring foreign currency mismatches in the structure of assets and liabilities and using foreign currency derivatives (refer to Note 4).
+Foreign currency risk is managed principally through monitoring foreign currency mismatches in the structure of assets and liabilities and using foreign currency derivatives.
 The Group ALCO is the monitoring body for this risk.

-There are no significant open foreign currency positions as of 31 December 2017 and 31 March 2018.
+There are no significant open foreign currency positions as of 31 December 2017 and 30 June 2018.